 Cohorting, wherein students are divided into two or more groups, is a common strategy for outbreak mitigation.
 Alternating or staggered scheduling can be used in conjunction with cohorting to further reduce the risk of outbreaks in schools.
 Using these strategies, only one cohort of students from each class is on campus at any given time, and teachers work with all cohorts in succession.
 In Figure 4 we model three common cohorting strategies: (1) students divided into two cohorts (A and B) which are on campus on alternating days, (2) students divided into two cohorts (A and B) which are on-campus on alternating weeks, and (3) all students belong to a single class cohort that is on-campus full time (five days a week).
 Network structures for student cohorting are shown in Figure 5.
 In all strategies, students are disconnected from the school network but maintain global transmission while off campus (the latter representing out-of-school interactions among students).
-We find that the use of a student cohorting strategy, in conjunction with alternating schedules, greatly improves both metrics compared to no cohorting at all (Figure 4). with approximately weekly new case introductions and no testing
+We find that the use of a student cohorting strategy, in conjunction with alternating schedules, greatly improves both metrics compared to no cohorting at all (Figure 4).

 Figure 4.
 School Cohorting Strategies.
-The distribution of model outcomes among 1,000 simulations for three different cohorting strategies in (top) primary schools and (bottom) secondary schools with approximately weekly new case introductions and no testing.
+The distribution of model outcomes among 1,000 simulations for three different cohorting strategies in (top) primary schools and (bottom) secondary schools.
 Under each jitter plot we list the percentage of simulations that result in outbreaks affecting more than 5% of the population.